Negative U.S. bond yields may become reality: PIMCO

-(Reuters) - Investors may have to grapple with the possibility of the once-unthinkable becoming reality - negative U.S. Treasury bond yields, according to money manager Pacific Investment Management Co.
-(PIMCO).
+(Reuters) - Investors may have to grapple with the possibility of the once-unthinkable becoming reality - negative U.S. Treasury bond yields, according to money manager Pacific Investment Management Co (PIMCO).

 Despite their dramatic drop since last week, U.S. Treasury yields remain among the highest for developed economies as the United States continues to enjoy its longest-ever expansion.

-But a deteriorating global outlook exacerbated by an escalating trade war between China and the United States has stoked torrent demand for low-risk government debt.
+But a deteriorating global outlook exacerbated by an escalating trade war between China and the United States, the world’s largest economies, has stoked a torrent of demand for low-risk government debt.

 Most German and Japanese bond yields are currently in negative territory.